TimeATronics/Micro-for-Android/README.md

 ## Installation

-Instructions to install the third variant of the application, i.e. the one containing GCC and Python along Micro are given below.
-The installation procedure for the rest of the variants are also similar.
+Instructions to install all variants of the application are similar and are given below.

 > 1. Unzip the archive provided in the Releases section and copy the folder inside (named `Micro`) to the `/sdcard/` location.
 > 2. Install the `.apk` file inside the `Micro` folder.